kaiser-jan/scriptable-untis/README.md

 ### 📖 Documentation

-Currently there seems to be an issue with github (similar to [this one](https://github.com/thlorenz/anchor-markdown-header/issues/36)), where emojis in titles break header links.\
+Currently there seems to be an issue with github (similar to [this one](https://github.com/thlorenz/anchor-markdown-header/issues/36)), where emojis in headers break anchor links.\
-Therefore the header anchors in this readme may not work.
+Therefore the links to headers in this readme may not work.